 The nonemployee members of the Board of Directors of United participated in deliberations regarding salaries of executive officers.
 Mr. Tallent did not participate in deliberations concerning his own compensation.
-Although subjective in nature, factors considered by the Board in setting the salaries of executive officers (other than Mr. Tallent) were Mr. Tallent's recommendations, compensation paid by comparable banks to their executive officers (although such information was obtained informally and United did not attempt to pay any certain percentage of salary for comparable positions with other banks), each executive officer's performance, contribution to United, tenure in his or her position, and internal comparability considerations.
-The Board of Directors set the salary of Mr. Tallent based on Mr. Tallent's salary during the preceding fiscal year, his tenure, the salaries of chief executive officers of comparable bank holding companies (although such information was obtained informally and United did not attempt to pay any certain percentage of salary for a comparable bank holding sompanies) and the increase in earnings of United in recent years.
+Although subjective in nature, factors considered by the Board in setting the salaries of executive officers were Mr. Tallent's recommendations (except with respect to his own salary), compensation paid by comparable banks to their executive officers (although such information was obtained informally and United did not attempt to pay any certain percentage of salary for comparable positions with other banks), each executive officer's performance, contribution to United, tenure in his or her position, and internal comparability considerations.
+The Board of Directors set the salary of Mr. Tallent based on Mr. Tallent's salary during the preceding fiscal year, his tenure, the salaries of chief executive officers of comparable bank holding companies (although such information was obtained informally and United did not attempt to pay any certain percentage of salary for a comparable position with other bank holding companies) and the increase in earnings of United in recent years.
 The Board did not assign relative weights to the factors considered in setting salaries of executive officers, including Mr. Tallent.